 There’s also a directory sync tool via a Single-Sign-On (SSO) API so that your business’ active directory integrates seamlessly alongside Google Workspace.
 Google Workspace Single Sign-on API lets you:

 Integrate your own authentication or LDAP system with Google Workspace and securely login your users to Google Workspace based on your own security standards.

 Integrate with leading web single sign on systems, or facilitate authentication via Active Directory or other directory servers.

 You can use the SSO API to sync users’ names and passwords when a user sets them on your system.
-While this will not keep your users’ passwords exactly in sync, it does allow our system to have the same password as your sso.
-This also allows for increased access to our system beyond the web interface.
+While this will not keep your users’ passwords exactly in sync, it does allow our system to have the same password as your SSO.
+This also allows for increased access to system beyond the web interface.

 Each account can currently send email to 2,000 external recipients per day to prevent abuse of our system and to help fight spam.
 If one of your mail accounts reaches the limit, the account will be temporarily unable to send mail.

 Google Sites is designed to make it easy for employees to create and collaborate on internal sites for their projects, teams and departments.
 You can also make a public website with Google Sites, but most businesses prefer to go with a traditional web hosting solution for their public sites.